Lean Alexander Gruber, MSc.

 Due to this background and hypotheses, Study I will examine the possible correlations between serum-erythritol-levels, lifestyle habits and common cardiometabolic risk factors as a cross-sectional study in collaboration with the federal ministry of defense and sport; Study II will focus on the impact of a controlled acute physical exercise and erythritol intake on glycolysis metabolites as a randomized controlled cross-over study; and Study III will focus on the effects of a controlled long-term exercise program during Austrian basic military training on blood erythritol levels and known risk factors for cardiovascular and metabolic diseases as a prospective cohort study.

-Supervisor & Co-Mentor: Barbara Wessner, Karl-Heinz Wagner
+Supervisors: Barbara Wessner, Karl-Heinz Wagner

 Back